NikosKatrakoulis/java-cli-calculator/README.md

 ## 🏷️ Versioning

-**v2** – Operator-based calculator with validation and continuous execution
+**v2** – Operator-based calculator with input validation and continuous execution

 ---